Ivy678/hw4-double-linked-list/README.md

 3. Name an example where an array is better than a linked list, and an example where a linked list is better than an array.
 Make sure to reference the big O as part of your reasoning.

+- When we trying to access a data, an array O(1) is better than a linked list O(n).
+- When we trying to insert a data, an linked list O(1) is better than an array O(n).